luzynel/vermafarms/README.md

 SASS > style.scss - this sass file contains all imported sass file from each sass folders.

-Class naming convention is also based on a BEM arrangement.
+Class naming convention is also based on a BEM principles.
 Reference: https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/
 Examples:
 .block {}